texbld/texbld/README.md

 inflexible.
 Each build should have exactly the dependencies that it requires and nothing more!

 `texbld` aims to solve these problems by providing an environment where build images are fully reproducible and shareable.
-It uses docker for absolute system reproducibility and for usage across all platforms which it supports (MacOS, Windows, and its native Linux).
+It uses docker for absolute system reproducibility and for usage across all platforms which it supports (MacOS, its native Linux, and Windows (untested)).

 Image hashes are used to ensure that any docker image is **completely immutable**, preventing dependency modification issues.